 A faculty member is entitled to use the Virginia State Employee Assistance Service in the resolution of personal difficulties.
-For more details, see Manual of Policies and Procedures, Policy 1110, Substance Abuse, or contact the Office of Human Resources.
+For more details, see Manual of Policies and Procedures, Policy 1110, Alcohol and Other Drugs, or contact the Office of Human Resources.

 The university encourages faculty members to attend meetings that will enhance their professional development.
 Requests for reimbursement for travel and related expenses and to be absent from classes or other duties to attend these meetings must be approved by the AUH or supervisor.
 For details on the procedures of approval, payment and reimbursement for travel expenses, see Manual of Policies and Procedures, Policy 4401, University Supported Travel.